sjbennett123/vindalebynight/content/current_writeups/A Bloody Good Deal/roles/les Sangsues Abyssale (aka Frank Grisk).md

   This character is based off of the cliche of a smooth talking car salesman.

 motivation: To make money

-tactics: underhanded, liar
+tactics: underhanded, liar, coward
-movement:
-speech:

 body: 100
 defenses: shield magic
 weapons: short/long sword
 damage: 20 Silver
-magic:
-abilities:
+magic: 5 block earth and 10 formal
 killing_blow: no

 costuming: outlandish and expensive
-makeup:
 props: treasure chest with trinkets

 reset: will resurrect